Ferikon/SD-bot/README.md

+##Description
-A virtual environment setup capable of a Telegram AI chatbot creation
+A virtual environment setup capable to design and develop a prototype of a computer application for Telegram chat bot utilizing Artificial Intelligence methods or models.